roryp/stranglerfig/README.md

 Integration tests are included to verify the retrieval of sample customers from both legacy and modern services.
 These tests ensure correct routing and data retrieval based on customer IDs.

+## Conclusion

+Modernizing Java applications using the Strangler Pattern and Modern Web App Pattern provides a strategic approach to incrementally evolve legacy systems.
+By leveraging these patterns, organizations can achieve scalability, maintainability, and performance while minimizing risks and ensuring continuous availability.

 ## Appendix

 ### FF4j: Feature Flipping for Java